Huegoxaga/notes/finance/related-concepts.md

     - Simple to calculate and understand, but it does not directly quantify market power or elasticity of demand
     - If the barriers to entry are low, the market is still healthy
     - If dominant firms merge, it won't have a big impact on the N-firm concentration ratio, the following improved `HHI` calculation will be able to show the difference
   - `Herfindahl-Hirschman Index` (`HHI`) calculates the sum of the squares of the market shares of the largest N firms in the market
-    - it is the most used method
+    - It is the most used method
     - Regulator will set a cap for N firms `HHI` and making decision or approval for merging firms based on the `HHI` calculation